Carpal Tunnel Syndrome

 What Causes Carpal Tunnel Syndrome?

-Carpal tunnel syndrome is typically the result of increased pressure on the median nerve and tendons in the carpal tunnel, rather than problem with the nerve itself.
-This pressure may be a result of arthritis, thyroid disease, trauma or injury to the wrist.
+CTS is typically the result of increased pressure on the median nerve and tendons in the carpal tunnel, rather than a problem with the nerve itself.
+This pressure may be a result of trauma or injury to the wrist, arthritis, diabetes or thyroid disease.
 CTS usually occurs in adults between 40 and 60 years of age, and is more common in women than men.
 In women, CTS may be caused by fluid retention due to pregnancy or menopause.
 Sometimes the exact cause of CTS cannot be identified.

 CTS sometimes may be caused by work-related, repetitive activities that involve forceful or awkward movements of the wrist or fingers.
-However, a Mayo Clinic study (published in the June 2001 Journal of Neurology), found that significant computer use (defined as an average of six hours per day) does not increase the risk of developing CTS.
+However, it is not clear if significant computer use can increase the risk of developing CTS.

 If identified and treated as early as possible—with underlying causes such as diabetes or arthritis treated first—most people with CTS can relieve the pain and numbness and restore normal use of their wrists and hands.